-- Dedicate a week to ‘transition’ for children at the end of the school year to enable them to remember a positive experience of life in their new class, ready for September.
+- Dedicate time for children to ‘transition’ at the end of the school year to enable them to remember a positive experience of life in their new class, ready for September.

 - Employ coaches and PE trainers to teach the children different physical skills – dance, small apparatus, games skills.

 - Send homework home in a home learning log for parents and children to work on together.

 - Celebrate parents’ efforts to support their children’s home learning with certificates for effort half termly.